Client

 • Scheduling usage is almost non-existent

-• In half of the purchases, wallboxes were proposed or influenced by car dealers
+• Home chargers were proposed or heavily influenced by car dealers

 • 3-pin cables heat up and make users feel concerned about fire risk